sujaykundu777/devlopr-jekyll/README.md

 - 5.Create new Pull Request

 ### If you like the project.
-Don't forget to Star !
+Don't forget to :star: !

 ## Licence

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+You can do anything you want, including projects for your clients, as long as you mention an attribution back (credit links in footer).

+I understand that sometimes footer links or any links to external websites are not convenient, so you have the option to remove credits by donating here.[here](https://buymeacoff.ee/sujaykundu).